 Construction of the Innovation District’s first phase of development is underway, and the zero-carbon district energy system is slated for completion in 2025.
 Phase 1 construction began in late July 2023, with the installation of erosion control fences and the removal of trees.

-Interior mechanical, electrical and plumbing work is ongoing in the building that will serve as a control center for the district’s zero-carbon energy system — currently referred to as the District Energy System (DES) Building.
-Additionally, vertical construction is underway for the multistory buildings that will house App State faculty/staff.
+Internal piping, wiring and HVAC work continues for the building that will serve as a control center for the district’s zero-carbon energy system — currently referred to as the District Energy System (DES) Building.
+Workers have installed the building’s external viewing window, as well as two new wind turbines that are part of the district’s zero-carbon energy system.
+Additionally, construction is underway for the multistory buildings that will house App State faculty/staff, and the university will soon begin construction of the Innovation District’s STEM Academic Building.

 App State has entered a public-private partnership (P3) agreement with Harrison Street Real Estate LLC, which was approved by the University of North Carolina System Board of Governors in January 2023.
 Harrison Street is responsible for the development, construction and operation of the district’s zero-carbon energy system.